 - Allow your kids to explore their environment as much as possible, whether inside or outside.

 - Don’t immediately answer your kids questions.
 Instead, ask leading questions to get them to think.

 - Allow your children to be wrong sometimes.
 They’ll figure it out eventually.

-- Instill a “practicing” mindset, where your child knows that whatever they’re dealing with is low-stakes in the scheme of things.
-You won’t be upset at mistakes, and they don’t have to get upset at themselves.
+- Instill a “practicing” mindset, where your child knows that whatever they’re dealing with is low-stakes.
+You won’t be upset at their mistakes, and they won’t have self-defeating perfectionism instilled in their mind-set.